billthelibrarian/Project-2-Group-13/ReadME.md

 ### Credits and Special Thanks

-* Dominic Labella for helping clarify how we could most effectively connect the two tables and advising us on the pros and cons between building a junction table in sql and creating a new table with a pd.merge function in pandas - in this case we opted to use the merge
+* Dominic LaBella and Nick Buller for helping clarify how we could most effectively connect the two tables and advising us on the pros and cons between building a junction table in sql and creating a new table with a pd.merge function in pandas - in this case we opted to use the merge.